 Ian Tyson, a living legend, in our own times.
 Inspirational and authentic.

 Glen Hansard almost always sounds sad, but this track’s got spark, and oh, the horns.
-The horn section just nails the song (guitars not too shabby either).
+The horn section just nails the song.
+The guitars are not too shabby either.
 The song’s got that beat, the ‘Irish Beat’.

-Clarinet and Harp is a rather unusual combination of instruments and to hear 24 little pieces scored this way is a rather rare listening experience.
-The Allegro from the Nocturne #1 makes me think of green things growing and reminds me I’m really looking forward to Spring!
+The combination of clarinet and harp is rather unusual.
+So, to hear 24 little pieces scored this way is a rather rare listening experience.
+The “Allegro” from the Nocturne No. 1 makes me think of green things growing and reminds me I’m really looking forward to spring!

-Darcy Whiteside— Bobby Osborne, “The Call the Wind Maria”
+Darcy Whiteside: Bobby Osborne, “They Call the Wind Maria”

-The album is nominated for Bluegrass Album of the Year by the Grammys (January 28).
-A first-generation bluegrass legend collaborating with Sierra Hull – a member of the next generation of bluegrass – singing a song from a musical that starred Clint Eastwood and Lee Marvin.
+This album is nominated for a Grammy for Bluegrass Album of the Year.
+Bobby Osborne, a first-generation, bluegrass legend is collaborating with Sierra Hull, a member of the next generation of bluegrass artists.
+They sing, “They Call the Wind Maria”, from the musical, Paint Your Wagon, that starred Clint Eastwood and Lee Marvin.

-Laila Biali has confessed that her new self titled recording feels like starting from the beginning again though she is already a seasoned artist.
-What’s new is an innovative approach to crafting songs that sees her taking more risks, stepping outside of her comfort zone, she says, “there’s an edgier songwriting persona that I think has always been there but took some time to hone in on.”
+Laila Biali has confessed that her new, self-titled recording feels like starting from the beginning again — though she is already a seasoned artist.
+What’s new is an innovative approach to crafting songs that sees her taking more risks and stepping outside of her comfort zone.
+She says, “there’s an edgier songwriting persona that I think has always been there, but took some time to hone in on.”